hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/137_the_sages_of_india.md

 come back to the old religion.
 But then they had become accustomed to all these forms; what could be done?

-Then came the brilliant Râmânuja.
+Then came the brilliant Rāmānuja.
 Shankara, with his great intellect, I am afraid, had not as great a heart.
 Ramanuja's heart was greater.
 He felt for the downtrodden, he sympathised with them.
 He took up the ceremonies, the accretions that had gathered, made them pure so far as